 11. Lighter aftermarket upgrades: Think about weight before you replace a factory part with an aftermarket one.
 For example, it’s easy to find a rear driveshaft that is considerably lighter than the original stock product (like my Yukon Rear Driveshaft YDS011).
-There are limitless possibilities if you start to pay attention: exhaust system, vented hood, steering rod, tie rod, etc. Whenever you go the aftermarket route, compare the weight.
+There are limitless possibilities if you start to pay attention: exhaust system, vented hood, steering rod, tie rod, etc. Whenever you go the aftermarket route, compare the weights.

 12. A lighter wheel for the spare tire exclusively: I wouldn’t use aluminum wheels for long-distance expeditions on extreme terrain because steel wheels are stronger, easier to unbend/straighten, and less expensive.
 But I’m fine with having one lighter (and weaker) aluminum wheel (of the exact same size) for the spare tire only because I can fix a punctured tire 95% of the time and have to rely on my spare tire only as a very last resort.
 You can easily reduce the gross weight of your Jeep by 10 lbs if you choose an aluminum wheel for the spare.